-Unfortunately, not everyone in the class thought it could be done, including the instructor, they ended up selecting something else.
-I didn't return for the third semester or finish the degree, because I was learning more about creating interactive programs at work and was getting paid to boot.
-It probably would have been the first desktop computer, offline editor for video or film.
+Unfortunately, not everyone in the class thought it could be accomplished, including the instructor, they ended up selecting something else.
+I decided not to return for the third semester or finish the degree.
+I was learning more about creating interactive programs at work and was getting paid to boot.
+It may have been the first desktop computer based, offline editor for video or film.
 A couple guys named Lucas and Speilberg were developing a similar programs in Hollywood, however they were using Silicon Graphics and Sun high end computers.